Reporting an Outbreak to the Centers for Disease Control and Prevention (CDC)

 If you or someone you love has suffered injuries after being negligently exposed to a dangerous disease, consult an experienced products liability attorney today.
 Injuries associated with product liability can be difficult and complex to prove, which is why we believe no one should handle these claims alone.

-Contact Simmons and Fletcher, P.C., today for a free case evaluation with one of our products liability attorneys.
+Contact Simmons and Fletcher, P.C., Injury & Accident Lawyers, today for a free case evaluation with one of our product liability attorneys.
 If we cannot represent you, we will help you find someone who will.
-Call us today at 800-298-0111 or chat with us below.
+Call us today at (713) 932-0777 or chat with us below.